JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 ## Customizing the XML format of persisted values

 Please consider using annotation parameters only to achieve backward compatibility.
-Otherwise feel free to file issues about serialization cosmetics.
+Otherwise, please feel free to file issues about serialization cosmetics.

 If you want to use the default bean serialization but need to customize the storage format in XML (for example, for compatibility with previous versions of your plugin or externally defined XML formats), you can use the `@Tag`, `@Attribute`, `@Property`, `@MapAnnotation`, `@AbstractCollection` annotations.